Compourri/essentials/README.md

-# Chris Titus Tech's Windows Utility
+# Compourri Software Essentials

+Compourri Software Essentials was a DVD compiled by us in the 2000's.
+It had all the essential software for a Windows PC from that era.
+This script is a continuation of the concept updated for today’s modern Internet-connected Windows 10 / Windows 11 systems.
+It’s choc-full of over a 100 free software essentials and system tweaks to make your PC perform at its peak.

-This utility is a compilation of Windows tasks I perform on each Windows system I use.
+This utility is a compilation of Windows tasks we perform on each Windows system we install or repair.
 It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
-I am extremely picky about any contributions to keep this project clean and efficient.

 ![screen-install](screen-install.png)

 ## Usage

-Winutil must be run in Admin mode because it performs system-wide tweaks.
+Software Essentials must be run in Admin mode because it performs system-wide tweaks.
 To achieve this, open PowerShell or Windows Terminal as an administrator.
 Here are a few ways to do it:

 1. **Right-Click Method:**
    - Right-click on the start menu.